uknity/Readme_Generator/README.md

 ## Test

-In order to test the project, please follow the usage guidelines to generate a sample README.
+To test the project, please follow the usage guidelines to generate a sample README.

 ## Questions